What is Cycle Against the Beast?

 Why this charity?

 MND (Motor Neurone Disease), has no cure.
 It is a progressive disease which attacks the motor neurones, or nerves, in the brain and spinal chord.
 This ultimately leads to signals not reaching your muscles (which will eventually waste away).
 It can affect how you walk, talk, eat, drink, breathe, and so on.
 It is a silent killer.
-The Cure for MND Foundation exists to raise funds and awareness of the disease – funding goes towards providing care to those who have the disease, and also to attempt to find a cure.
+Fight MND exists to raise funds and awareness of the disease – funding goes towards providing care to those who have the disease, and also to attempt to find a cure.
 To Cure.
 To Care.
 To Make Aware.

 How can I donate?